Henry Cantor

 April 14, 2025

-California Gun Transport Laws: How to Legally Carry a Pistol in Your Vehicle Knowing how to legally carry a pistol in your car in California is essential to avoid criminal charges.
-The state enforces strict rules for firearm transport, and even minor mistakes—like storing your pistol in the glovebox—can lead to misdemeanor or felony charges. […]
+California Gun Transport Laws: What Every Driver Needs to Know Understanding how to legally carry a gun in your car in California is critical to avoiding criminal charges.
+California enforces some of the strictest firearm transport laws in the country, and even small mistakes — such as storing a pistol in the glovebox — can […]

 Henry Cantor